Anyone can forget to switch their phone to “silent” before they go to church. We should all forgive them that simple mistake.

-I may have caused some distress and confusion to Revd Joanne at the Burns Night celebration in the Church Hall.
+I may have caused some distress and confusion to Revd Joanna at the Burns Night celebration in the Church Hall.
 Blame it on the moonlight, blame it on the good times, blame it on the whisky.

 I remarked to our lovely lady curate that I didn’t know how she had time and energy for it – what with her four children, full-time ministry and hospital chaplaincy.
 Said she must be absolutely exhausted at night and just ready to sleep.

 What I was referring to was her prayer life.
 There was absolutely no need for her to set fire to my tie.

 You’d better watch out, you’d better beware.

 Albert said that e = mc squared.

 Samantha Giblings, Church Green, Woodby